 When living in the Philippines (or anywhere else for that matter), a huge chunk of your budget will go to rent or mortgage of a house.
 Manila properties are very expensive due to overpopulation and living in the metro is often not ideal if you are seeking a quiet life.
 Rent in the city center costs an average of $278 for a one-bedroom apartment and the cost is even higher if you opt for multiple bedrooms.
 On the other hand, the same property size costs around $163 outside of Metro Manila.

 Foreigners are not allowed outright ownership of land in the Philippines.
 However, they are allowed to purchase condominium units provided that majority of the residents in the building are Filipinos (Republic Act no. 4726).
 While this sounds unfair, the rule serves to protect the local population.
-Most foreigners, if married to a Filipino, purchase a property under the spouse's name.
-Price for an apartment in Metro Manila is at $881 per square meter.
+Most foreigners, if married to a Filipino, purchase a property under the spouse’s name.
+Price for an apartment in Metro Manila is at $881 or upwards per square meter.

 A monthly electricity bill usually reflects about P3000 if air conditioning is used in a residential unit, half of the amount is charged if there’s none.
 Water (tap water) consumption costs between P200-P300 a month.
 An 11-kilo tank of gas for cooking costs between P750-P800 depending on the global prices of petroleum.
 If you’re subscribed to cable TV, P350-P750 should be added to the monthly budget.
 A stay-in house help is paid a minimum of P2500-P3000 in Metro Manila and about P1500-P2000 in Davao City.